MicrosoftDocs/power-platform/power-platform/admin/about-powerapps-perapp.md

 ---
 # About Power Apps per app plans

-Power Apps per app plan allows individual users to run two applications on a single portal for a specific business scenario based on the full capabilities of Power Apps.
+Power Apps per app plan allows individual users to run two applications and one portal for a specific business scenario based on the full capabilities of Power Apps.
 This plan provides an easy way for users to get started with Power Apps before broader scale adoption.
 These are available to purchase from the Office admin center and you can allocate add-ons in the [Capacity](https://admin.powerplatform.microsoft.com/analytics/capacity) area in the Power Platform admin center.
 More information: [Capacity add-ons](capacity-add-on.md).

 The following release plan topic announces the availability of this feature: [New licensing options for Power Automate standalone paid plans](https://docs.microsoft.com/power-platform-release-plan/2019wave2/power-automate/new-licensing-options-power-automate-standalone-paid-plans).